The Writing Center

 A. “Standing” Appointments:

-Students needing ongoing help with their writing can apply for a weekly one-hour appointment during the Center’s hours of operation:
+Students needing ongoing help with their writing can apply for a weekly 50-minute appointment during the Center’s hours of operation:

 Monday–Thursday: 10:00 am-2:00 pm & 3:00 pm-8:00 pm

 Friday: 10:00am – 1:00pm

 The aspects of writing to be covered will be decided by the student and the tutor or by instructor recommendation.
 This personalized work aims to correct specific writing problems and reinforce writing strengths.
 Your appointment will continue for the entire semester so long as you attend each session.